bootphon/ABX-accent/abx-accent/README.rst

   scripts used are on this `section <https://github.com/bootphon/AESRC/bin/evals/h5f>`_.

 - `Item files`
-  generate the item files that will be used on ABX.scripts used are on this `section <https://github.com/bootphon/AESRC/bin/evals/items>`_.
+  generate the item files that will be used on ABX.Scripts used are on this `section <https://github.com/bootphon/AESRC/bin/evals/items>`_.

 - `Task module
   <https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#task-module>`_ is